discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 </GridItem>
 </Grid>
 <Message>
-It can be easier to use a ring with 3 <Item id="49438"/> in order to reach 245 Agony Resistance so you can share 1 ring between <Specialization name="Soulbeast"/> and <Specialization name="Weaver"/> and use full zerk on both.
+It can be easier to use a ring with 3 <Item id="49438"/> in order to reach 245 Agony Resistance so you can share 1 ring between <Specialization name="Soulbeast"/> and <Specialization name="Weaver"/> and use full Berserker gear on both.
 </Message>
 </Tab>
 </Tabs>